2013 Toyota Tundra Interior

 This interior review was created when the car was new.
 Some links may no longer point to an active page.

-Generally, reviewers say that the Tundra’s interior is functional, though not especially refined.
-They note that more recently-updated rivals, such as the Ram 1500, have leapfrogged the Tundra in terms of interior design and comfort, and say that the Tundra’s cabin has lots of hard, hollow-feeling plastics.
+Generally, reviewers say that the 2013 Toyota Tundra’s interior is functional, though not especially refined.
+They note that more recently-updated rivals, such as the Ram 1500, have leapfrogged the Tundra in terms of interior design and comfort, adding that the Tundra’s cabin has lots of hard, hollow-feeling plastics.
 Still, most say the Tundra’s cabin hits the mark for functionality, with comfortable seats, easy-to-use climate and audio controls and ample interior storage.

 - "While the interior of the 2013 Toyota Tundra is fine by pickup truck standards and even has a few strong points, the fact that it hasn't been updated in five years makes it seem dated when compared to the more recently redone cabins of its Ford and Ram competitors." -- Edmunds

 - "In going for a rugged, rather than posh, feel, the overall quality of the interior disappoints, even among large pickups.
 Switchgear has a cut-rate, thin-plastic feel.
 Too many cabin panels ring hollow and are hard to the touch." -- Consumer Guide (2012)